davidnabergoj/bootplot/README.md

 ![logo](logo.png)

 **bootplot** is a package that lets you easily visualize uncertainty.
-By providing a dataset and a plotting function handle, **bootplot** automatically generates a static image and an animation of your uncertainty.
+By providing a dataset and a plotting function, **bootplot** automatically generates a static image and an animation of your uncertainty.

 The method works by resampling the original dataset using bootstrap and plotting each bootstrapped sample.
 The plots are then combined into a single image or an animation.